philw1981/Milestone-Project-1-for-Code-institute/README.md

 ## Acknowledgements

-The Smooth Scrolling function (Author Chris Coyier) was found through this tutorial, it provids the CSS & Javascripit needed.(https://css-tricks.com/snippets/jquery/smooth-scrolling/).
+*The Smooth Scrolling function (Author Chris Coyier) was found through this tutorial, it provids the CSS & Javascripit needed.(https://css-tricks.com/snippets/jquery/smooth-scrolling/).
+*The simplelightbox function was provided by Lokesh Dhakar (https://lokeshdhakar.com/projects/lightbox2/)